 - Commuting options: buses and a direct train line connect Wandlitz with north Berlin.
 By car, the journey is typically 40 minutes in light traffic.

-- Cars: parking is easy and most family homes have a garage.
+- Cars: parking is easy in this Berlin suburb and most family homes have a garage.

 - Recreation: the nearby lakes and nature reserve are popular with both locals and visitors.